Pain in the arch of your foot can really hurt. Like, really hurt. And when your feet hurt, it can be hard to think about anything else.

 Common Causes of Foot Arch Pain

-A lot of different things can contribute to foot and arch pain, says Dr. Hawley.
-For some it’s their foot structure or perhaps the way they walk.
+A lot of different things can contribute to foot and arch pain, Dr. Nolan says.
+For some, it’s their foot structure or perhaps the way they walk.
 For others, it’s an injury related to overuse or not wearing the right shoes.

-“It’s our job to get answers for people,” Dr. Hawley says.
+“It’s our job to get answers for people,” Dr. Nolan says.
 “We look at the symptoms they have and then try to pinpoint the cause.”

 When you push off the ball of your foot to walk or run, it puts tension on the plantar fascia.
 This same motion over and over can make the tendon start to become less flexible and elastic.